-Configure ADFS SAML Connections
+Configure ADFS as SAML Identity Provider

 Create a custom SAML connection to Microsoft's Active Directory Federation Services (ADFS) to get more flexibility when configuring your mappings.
 To create the custom connection, you will need to:

 Create a SAML connection where Auth0 acts as the service provider.

 Add Relying Party Trust

 Follow the steps on Create a claims aware Relying Party Trust using federation metadata (MSDN).
 For the Federation metadata address in Step 4, the URL you enter should be in one of these formats:

 Once you've finished creating the relying party trust, continue to the next section.